LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-safejas-electronic-inspirations/index.md

 banner:
   - imported/picks-safejas-electronic-inspirations/image1176.jpeg
 description: >-
-  This month&rsquo;s PICKS feature comes from Safejas, a Berlin-based producer with a warm, explorative aesthetic, whose music treads the emotional fringes of electronic music.
-His debut single Eyeline Inspector feels like it&rsquo;s brooding over the memory of the dancefloor, whilst crucially being distant and somehow detached from it.
+  This month’s PICKS feature comes from Safejas, a Berlin-based producer with a warm, explorative aesthetic, whose music treads the emotional fringes of electronic music.
+His debut single Eyeline Inspector feels like it’s brooding over the memory of the dancefloor, whilst crucially being distant and somehow detached from it.
 Its a piece of music not aimed [...]Read More...
 published: true
 tags: feature
 featured: false